 1. Check shipping regulations.

-Search by country for any restrictions, licensing, or special provisions on the import of your goods.
+Search by country or territory for any restrictions, licensing, or special provisions on the import of your goods.
 You can also review a list of globally restricted and prohibited items.

 2. Enter shipment details online.

 Provide ship to address, description of goods, and other details, then choose service and billing options.
 See all service options.

 As you enter product details, we'll create your shipping label, commercial invoice, and other customs forms.
 To expedite customs clearance, include the tariff code describing your products found in the Harmonized System--the standard guide used worldwide to identify goods for import.